asavinov/sc-web/README.md

 * @types/loadash (4.14.61) module will cause this error: TS2428: All declarations of 'WeakMap' must have identical type parameters.
 As a workaround, it is disabled by adding the "skipLibCheck": true into tsconfig.json.
 Remove this line when @types\loadash is fixed.
 * <script>window.__theme = 'bs4';</script> is added to index.html to ensure compatibility of ng2-bootstrap with bootstrap 4.
 Remove it when not needed.
+* Empty file postcss.config.js had to be added to avoid error "No PostCSS Config found".

 # Change Log

+* v0.7.0 (2017-06-xx)
+  * TODO
 * v0.6.0 (2017-05-13)
   * Popovers with linked record details
 * v0.5.0 (2017-03-19)